 - Women’s Center A visitor favorite, this program promotes women’s advancement through classes and workshops.
 It also provides a safe place to gather and share experiences and dreams.

-- Visitors In 2019, more than 1,200 people visited to walk alongside the people of San Lucas.
+- Visitor Program In 2019, more than 1,200 people visited to walk alongside the people of San Lucas.
 Groups come to San Lucas from all over the United States and range from small family groups to parishes, schools and medical groups.

 Fr.
 Gregory Schaffer was born in St. Paul, Minnesota, studied at St. Paul Seminary, and was ordained as a Catholic priest for the Diocese of New Ulm.
 But he found his true calling in Guatemala.